 This post contains affiliate links which means I earn a small commission from any purchases you make and no extra cost to you.

 Buy new travel luggage for your move

-I started shopping online and managed to pick up four cheap, lightweight, huge cases from Amazon.
+As our move to Australia approached, I started shopping online and managed to pick up four cheap, lightweight, huge cases from Amazon.
 I stupidly thought to myself that a suitcase was a suitcase – what could possibly go wrong with it.
 The answer is, quite a lot.
 The night before we left the UK, we set them at the door ready for the early morning taxi.
 It was the first time we’d ever used them.
 We could see that the stitching was already coming undone!
 They weren’t overstuffed.
 They were just poor quality – because they were so large, the quality wasn’t up to them being heavy.
 We were so scared about whether they’d make it all the way to Australia in one piece.